 If someone calls for a TV or radio interview, make sure to clarify if it will be live or taped, and what the journalist or interviewer expects of you.

-The journalist is interested in what your issue is and what you want done about it. e.g. “Early educators need the government to fund equal pay.”
+The journalist is interested in what your issue is and what you want done about it. e.g. “Early educators need the government to fund professional pay.”

 Think before you speak.